 Step 1: Select a Crypto Exchange

-To purchase Bitcoin or any other cryptocurrency, you will need to use a crypto exchange.
+To buy cryptocurrency in India, you will need to use a crypto exchange.
 This is a meeting place for buyers and sellers to trade cash for coins.

-There are hundreds of exchanges available.
+There are hundreds of crypto platform India available.
 But as a newbie, you should choose one that combines simplicity of use with minimal costs and great security.
 If you don’t already have an exchange in mind, make sure to check out our top selections for best crypto exchanges.
 Such as Bitcoiva, Unocoin, WazirX, ZebPay, and CoinDCX.

 Step 2: Choose a Payment Method